-The industry consists of three main segments:
+The industry consists of three primary segments:

-- Systems — liquid and gas chromatography instruments including HPLC (high-performance liquid chromatography), GC (gas chromatography), TLC (thin layer chromatography) and their components such as detectors and HPLC pumps.
+- Systems — liquid and gas chromatography instruments including HPLC (high-performance liquid chromatography), GC (gas chromatography), TLC (thin layer chromatography), and their components such as detectors and HPLC pumps.

-- Consumables — columns, injectors, vials and myriads of other parts to use and discard.
+- Consumables — columns, injectors, vials, and myriads of other parts to use and discard.

-- End users — the main actors include pharmaceutical companies, biotechnology, food and environment along with many other smaller users.
+- End-users — the main actors include pharmaceutical companies, biotechnology, food and environment along with many other smaller users.

 What Exactly is Chromatography?

 Chromatography is a method scientists use to separate organic and inorganic compounds in order to analyze and study them.
 By analyzing a compound, a scientist can figure out what makes up that compound.
-Similarly, chromatography is a great physical method for observing mixtures and solvents.
+Similarly, chromatography is a physical method for observing mixtures and solvents.